HeidiSteen/azure-search-static-web-app/README.md

    * Select the **Actions** tab in your forked repository.
 You should see a list of all workflows on your fork.
    * Select the **Azure: Activity Log** in Visual Code.
 You should see a message similar to the following screenshot.

 1. It's expected that the workflow succeeds.
-Howerver, you must *edit the workflow YML file to change the folder delimiter character in the folder path to the Azure function code*.
+Howerver, you must *edit the workflow YML file to change the folder delimiter character in the api-location folder path*.
+By default, the Git workflow builds the YML file using a backward slash file delimiter.
+You need to change the backward slash to a forward slash.
 You can perform this step as soon as the YML file is created.
 A new workflow launches as soon as you push the updates.

    1. In Visual Studio Code explorer, open the `./.github/workflows/` directory.